/ Docs

 EVM node

-Examples below show how to connect to Infura and Alchemy nodes for Ethereum mainnet indexes.
+The example below shows how to connect to Alchemy nodes for Ethereum mainnet indexes.
 You can also use your own node, but make sure it has all the necessary data (e.g. archive node).

 dipdup.yaml